Whiteknight/whiteknight.github.com/drafts/pending_branchwork.md

 ### `eval_pmc`

 This is one of the most disruptive branches I've got going, which is why I'm in no hurry to merge it.
-Before I can merge it, I need to patch both NQP and Rakudo.
+Before I can merge it I need to patch both NQP and Rakudo.
 I submitted patches for these but they weren't ready to apply and I have to go back and re-do them.